melihcan0704/Portfolio/Python Scripts /readme.md

 Radarbox.com is an open source aviation website that allows all sorts of scraping from their website without blocking any of the requests sent.
 The script is similar to the Flightaware Scraping script but adjusted for this websites html structure.
 Each loop takes the tail id's from aircraft.txt file and returns the status, arrival date & time of the last completed flight in a csv file.

+## Daily Flights Analysis

+Given a tail id from the aircraft.txt file the script returns the number of completed flights, average duration of all flights for each day.
+For each tail it will only return the analysis for last 7 days.
+It will also return the overall average for the last 7 days.
+An example output has been provided inside the script.